 All arthritis medications carry the risk of side effects and normally it is recommended to minimize their use by employing other types of treatment simultaneously.

 Nutriceutical supplements are naturally occurring compounds or foods that have the ability to affect the health of an individual.

 - MSM (methylsulfonylmethane)

 These supplements can be quite effective in reducing pain and symptoms for arthritic dogs.
 They can also be used in conjunction with any of the pharmaceutical medications effective in controlling arthritis pain.

 There are also injectable chondroprotective agents (drugs which help protect the cartilage within the arthritic joint) that can be used to control the joint changes and pain associated with arthritis.
 Adequan® is an example.

 Acupuncture and massage are alternative therapies that are often effective in controlling the pain associated with arthritis.
 Both can be performed in conjunction with conventional methods.

 Stem Cell Therapy

 Stem cell therapy is a promising new treatment option for canine (and equine) joint problems.
 This therapy may be a treatment option for your arthritic dog.
 Speak with your veterinarian to see stem cell therapy is available in your area.

-- removal of the femoral head (the part of the thigh bone that fits into the hip socket), and
+- Removal of the femoral head (the part of the thigh bone that fits into the hip socket)

 In some cases, reconstructive surgeries that correct congenital abnormalities and stabilize the joint may be recommended.